state-alchemists/amalgam/myProject/myApp/_docs/README.md

 # Documentation

-MyApp is a microservice-ready monolith application.
+`MyApp` is a microservice-ready monolith application.

-In this documentation, you will see MyApp's [motivation and architecture](motivation-and-architecture/README.md) as well as how to manage MyApp.
+In this documentation, you will see `MyApp`'s [motivation and architecture](motivation-and-architecture/README.md) as well as how to manage `MyApp`.

 <!--startToc-->
 * [Motivation and architecture](motivation-and-architecture/README.md)